Michael J. Fox: Marriage and family

 Fox met his wife, Tracy Pollan, when she played the role of his girlfriend, Ellen, on Family Ties.
 The couple married on July 16, 1988, at West Mountain Inn in Arlington, Vermont.
 They have four children: one son and three daughters.
 Shortly before the couple's marriage, Fox purchased a 121 acre estate named Lottery Hill Farm in South Woodstock, Vermont, which he listed in 2012.
-In 1997, Fox purchased an apartment on Fifth Avenue within the Upper East Side, Manhattan, where he and his family lived primarily until 2020.
-The same year, Fox and Pollan built an estate on 80 acre of farmland in Sharon, Connecticut, which he listed in 2016.
-In 2007, Fox purchased a 7000 sqft house in Quogue, New York, where he and his family lived part-time and spent the early months of the COVID-19 pandemic.
-In 2021, Fox sold the house and moved to Santa Barbara, California, with his family; they took up residence in Malibu several months later.
+In 1997, Fox purchased an apartment on Fifth Avenue within the Upper East Side, Manhattan, where the family lived primarily until 2020.
+Also in 1997, Fox and Pollan built an estate on 80 acre of farmland in Sharon, Connecticut, which he listed in 2016.
+In 2007, he purchased a 7000 sqft house in Quogue, New York, where the family lived part-time and spent the early months of the COVID-19 pandemic.
+In 2021, Fox sold the house, and the family moved to Santa Barbara, California, where they spent several months before taking up residence in Malibu.